Color flags or selections – which one is better?

 • If several clients should select pictures.
 You have shared the picdrop gallery link with several clients and they should each give their assessment of the pictures.
 Each picture can be selected several times.

-• To set several selections for different purposes.
-An endless number of selections can be created in a gallery do not affect the overall gallery.
-However, the selections should then be named accordingly, so that you can identify them to the respective client or purpose.
+• To set several sets for different purposes.
+An endless number of sets can be created in a gallery do not affect the overall gallery.
+However, the set should then be named accordingly, so that you can identify them to the respective client or purpose.

-Pro Tip #2: Selections can be moved and copied to a different gallery with just a few clicks.
+Pro Tip #2: Sets can be moved and copied to a different gallery with just a few clicks.

-• To finalize a selection.
-By creating a selection your clients can easily tell you which files are for final editing or go to print.
+• To finalize a set.
+By creating a set your clients can easily tell you which files are for final editing or go to print.

 It is not suitable …